Building AI Agents with Flame and OpenAI/LangChain

 3. Elegantly Simple Python API

 Flame’s Python SDK is designed with developer experience in mind.
-Building an AI agent typically boils down to three methods that map to session lifecycle events:
+Building an AI agent typically starts with a service.FlameInstance, a typed entrypoint, and optional access to session context:

 API overview:

 Client-side APIs are equally simple.
-In addition to the synchronous example above, Flame supports asynchronous APIs.
 With a callback-based informer, the client receives state change notifications (e.g., pending, running).

 pass